 Amanda Sabater Assistant Marketing Coordinator Amanda Sabater graduated from NYU's Tisch School of the Arts.
 She has been lucky enough to travel to nineteen countries in her lifetime and in doing so has witnessed incredible acts of kindness, extreme poverty and overall many different lifestyles.
 She is thrilled to be on the American Bear team helping to promote a film about kindness, travel and ultimately understanding our many differences.
 She also really likes sharks - great white sharks.

-Hari Ziyad Internet Presence Coordinator Hari Ziyad is an undergraduate senior at New York University studying Film and Television in the Tisch School of the Arts.
+Hari Ziyad Internet Presence Coordinator Hari Ziyad is a recent graduate of New York University with a degree in Film and Television from the Tisch School of the Arts.
 Born and raised in Cleveland Ohio, even as a child he was always fascinated with all forms of artistic creation - drawing, sculpting, writing -but especially filmmaking.

-Savannah Winchester Producer Savannah Winchester is a senior film student in New York University's Tisch School of the Arts.
+Savannah Winchester Producer Savannah Winchester graduated from New York University's Tisch School of the Arts.
 Among other things, she loves corgis, smiles, dinosaurs, and making movies.

 Julia Kipnis Assistant Social Media Coordinator Julia is a current film student at Syracuse University's College of Visual and Performing Arts, where she focuses on cinematography and editing.
 Her cinematic interests include cerebral narratives and engaging realism.